jaymcgavren/jaymcgavren.github.io/_posts/2022-06-17_coping_with_macos_monterey_for_web_development.markdown

 ### "Mission Control" Preference Pane

-Don't use Mission Control:

-* Habituation to it promotes vendor lock-in with Apple.
-* It's for damn dirty mouse/trackpad users anyway.
+Don't use Mission Control.
+Habituation to it promotes vendor lock-in with Apple.
+It's for damn dirty mouse/trackpad users anyway.
 You're going to use a window manager that lets you keep your hands on the keyboard.

-So don't bother with the settings here; [disable the whole thing](https://web.archive.org/save/https://www.amsys.co.uk/how-to-disable-mission-control-and-spaces-in-os-x/).
+The directions [here](https://web.archive.org/save/https://www.amsys.co.uk/how-to-disable-mission-control-and-spaces-in-os-x/) for disabling Mission Control entirely _used_ to work (as of MacOS 10.14.6).
+Now they don't.
+The best you can do is disable everything in this preference pane:

+* Disable all the check boxes.
+* Under "Keyboard and Mouse Shortcuts", disable all shortcuts:
+    * Mission Control: select `-` from the dropdown.
+    * Application windows: select `-` from the dropdown.
+    * Show Desktop: leave at the default, blank.
+Or if that doesn't work, select `-`.

 ### "Keyboard" Preference Pane